xtiandiaz/lexi/readme.md

-# Lexicon
+# Lexi

 A simple, gamified app to exercise and expand your vocabulary.

 Additionally, this project is being developed as a learning task with 2 open-source frameworks:
 1. [Godot](./godot/) (technically a game engine, of course), and